KateHamada/KateHamada.github.io/essays/AI-reflection.md

 When writing code, I occasionally asked: “Write a simple function that satisfies these constraints <description>.”
 AI helped me get started, but the generated code often needed significant revision, and debugging AI-written code sometimes took longer than writing it myself.

 ### Documenting code
-For documentation, I didn't use any AI becuase I typically understood what a section of code was doing without AI.
+For documentation, I didn't use any AI because I typically understood what a section of code was doing without AI.
 I only really use AI as a starting point and can typically read code and understand what it's doing.

 ### Quality assurance
 For QA tasks, I asked questions such as: “What’s causing this ESLint error in my code? [pasted error here]” AI was especially useful here, as it helped identify common mistakes quickly, though I still needed to understand the fix to avoid repeating the same error later.